astropuffin/oakmtg.club/content/english/candidates/faye-e-taylor.md

     link: https://www.facebook.com/profile.php?id=100009346744503
 type: candidates
 ---
-# TL;DR: A candidate running an analog campaign who probably will not win but has our favorite candidate candids
+# TL;DR: A candidate running an analog campaign who probably will not win but has our favorite campaign candids

 ### Introduction